 Article 42.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map C24, Block 24, Lot 4B (as shown on the January 2004 Assessors Maps) to Highway Commercial
+To see if the Town will vote to rezone Assessors Map C24, Block 24, Lot 4B (as shown on the January 2004 Assessors Maps) to Highway Commercial.

 This lot had been shown as Highway Commercial on the Zoning map displayed at April 1998 Town Meeting but was not included in listed of lots provided in the text of the warrant Article.